Terminator (franchise): Judgment Day

-In the franchise, Judgment Day (a reference to the biblical Day of Judgment) is the date on which Skynet becomes self-aware, in which case its creators panic and attempt to deactivate the network.
-As a result, Skynet perceives humanity as a threat and attempts to exterminate them.
-Skynet launches an all-out nuclear attack on Russia in order to provoke a nuclear counter-strike against the United States, knowing this will eliminate its human enemies.
+In the franchise, Judgment Day (a reference to the biblical Day of Judgment) is the date on which Skynet provokes the nuclear holocaust.
 Due to time travel and the consequent ability to change the future, several differing dates are given for Judgment Day.
 In Terminator 2: Judgment Day (1991), Sarah Connor states that Judgment Day will occur on August 29, 1997.
 However, this date is delayed following the attack on Cyberdyne Systems in the same film.